Alami64/AI_Video_Summarizer/readme.md

 You also need to have an Anthropic API key stored in a .env file.

-you also need to have ffmpeg installed, if you have a mac, then just doin brew install ffmpeg should work.
+you also need to have ffmpeg installed, if you have a mac, then just doing 'brew install ffmpeg' should work.

 ## Usage